elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Benefits of the Factory Pattern
+      <strong>Interview Response:</strong> Benefits of the Factory Pattern.
     </div>
     <br />
     <div></div>

 - You avoid a close relationship between the Creator and the concrete products.
 - **Single Responsibility Principle (S.R.P.):** The principle of single responsibility.
 You can consolidate the product creation code into a single location in the program, making it easier to support.
-- **Open/Closed Principle:** You can integrate new products to the system without busting the current client code.
+- **Open/Closed Principle:** You can integrate new products into the system without busting the current client code.

 <br />
   </div>